cooper-org/cooper/docs/source/problem.md

 ## CMPStates

-We represent the computational "state" of a CMP using a {py:class}`CMPState` object.
 A {py:class}`CMPState` is a dataclass containing the information about the loss and constraint violations measured at a specific point.
 The constraints included in the {py:class}`CMPState` must be passed as a dictionary, where the keys are the {py:class}`Constraint` objects and the values are the associated {py:class}`ConstraintState` objects.

 :::{note}